Prospect Capital Co. (NASDAQ:PSEC) Announces Monthly Dividend of $0.06

 Prospect Capital Co.
-(NASDAQ:PSEC) announced a monthly dividend on Monday, May 17th, Wall Street Journal reports.
-Investors of record on Friday, August 27th will be paid a dividend of 0.06 per share by the financial services provider on Thursday, September 23rd.
-This represents a $0.72 dividend on an annualized basis and a dividend yield of 8.83%.
-The ex-dividend date is Thursday, August 26th.
+(NASDAQ:PSEC) announced a monthly dividend on Monday, May 10th, Zacks reports.
+Shareholders of record on Thursday, May 27th will be paid a dividend of 0.06 per share by the financial services provider on Thursday, June 17th.
+This represents a $0.72 annualized dividend and a yield of 8.64%.
+The ex-dividend date of this dividend is Wednesday, May 26th.

-Prospect Capital has a payout ratio of 100.0% meaning its dividend is currently covered by earnings, but may not be in the future if the company’s earnings fall.
-Equities research analysts expect Prospect Capital to earn $0.73 per share next year, which means the company should continue to be able to cover its $0.72 annual dividend with an expected future payout ratio of 98.6%.
+Prospect Capital has a dividend payout ratio of 100.0% indicating that its dividend is currently covered by earnings, but may not be in the future if the company’s earnings decline.
+Equities research analysts expect Prospect Capital to earn $0.77 per share next year, which means the company should continue to be able to cover its $0.72 annual dividend with an expected future payout ratio of 93.5%.

-Prospect Capital (NASDAQ:PSEC) last announced its earnings results on Sunday, May 9th.
-The financial services provider reported $0.19 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.17 by $0.02.
-Prospect Capital had a net margin of 22.08% and a return on equity of 8.16%.
-Equities analysts expect that Prospect Capital will post 0.66 EPS for the current fiscal year.
+Prospect Capital (NASDAQ:PSEC) last issued its quarterly earnings results on Sunday, May 9th.
+The financial services provider reported $0.19 EPS for the quarter, beating the consensus estimate of $0.17 by $0.02.
+Prospect Capital had a return on equity of 8.39% and a net margin of 142.41%.
+On average, sell-side analysts expect that Prospect Capital will post 0.75 EPS for the current year.

-PSEC has been the topic of a number of recent research reports.
-Zacks Investment Research lowered shares of Prospect Capital from a “hold” rating to a “strong sell” rating in a research note on Saturday.
-Wells Fargo & Company upped their price objective on Prospect Capital from $5.75 to $6.00 and gave the company an “underweight” rating in a research note on Thursday, May 13th.
+Several equities analysts recently weighed in on the stock.
+Zacks Investment Research cut shares of Prospect Capital from a “hold” rating to a “strong sell” rating in a research note on Saturday, May 15th.
+Wells Fargo & Company lifted their price objective on shares of Prospect Capital from $5.75 to $6.00 and gave the company an “underweight” rating in a research report on Wednesday, May 19th.

 Prospect Capital Company Profile